Vick, on leave of absence, won't return to KU

 Vick's mother told The Kansas City Star last month that she needed him home in Memphis, Tennessee, "for a couple weeks."

 Kansas is 6-2 without Vick, but the Jayhawks' streak of consecutive Big 12 regular-season titles ended last week at 14.
-In Vick's absence, Self has relied more heavily on freshman Ochai Agbaji, who was expected to redshirt this season before being thrust into a role in early January.
+In Vick's absence, Self has relied more heavily on freshman Ochai Agbaji, who was expected to redshirt this season before being thrust into the rotation in early January.
 Freshman big man David McCormack has also seen his time increase, while junior Mitch Lightfoot is playing a key role off the bench.

 Vick, a 6-foot-5 shooting guard, averaged 14.1 points per game and shot 45.5 percent from 3-point range this season.